remmel/splat-xr/README.md

   - `gl.blendFunc(gl.SRC_ALPHA, gl.ONE_MINUS_SRC_ALPHA)` - back to front - 34fps - `fragColor = vec4(vColor.rgb, a)` - `dst.rgba = src.rgba * src.a + dst.rgba * (1-src.a)`
   - as a reference the antimatter version (not conic) - 53fps

-## Antimatter vs Conic version
+## Antimatter vs Conic version - rasterization
 Conic version is the one used by INRIA and antimatter uses a more optimized version where "fragment is rotated".
 In the image, in green the splat (without the gaussian opacity) and:
 - in blue the fragment of the conic version (aligned with axis)
 - in pink the fragment of the antimatter version (rotated)
-- in gray the fragment of the "un rotated" version, I implemented in webgl and python
+- in gray the fragment of the antimatter un-rotated version, I implemented in webgl and python
 ![antimattervsconic.png](doc/antimattervsconic.png)